 Gallardo’s at 18th and Van Ness: This is the real deal.
 Best pozole in SF.
 A "small" bowl with all the fixings is a great meal.
 I hear the menudo is good too, but menudo is weird.

 Burritos are everywhere!
 I personally like Vallarta's (24th and Balmy) al Pastor Super Burrito, and it's big enough for two meals.
+El Farolito is right across the street, but the only thing I order there is the carne asada tostada.
+It’s lunch for $5.
+Win.

 Spice Jar on Bryant and 23rd--A worthy step above carryout.
 Asian fusion at reasonable prices.